DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 # Before you begin to code

-Be aware that **_you don't need to finish all the users stories_**, the main objective is to see how organized you are when creating the code, the git commits, if you apply clean code concepts, test suites for your new code, etc.
+Be aware that **_you don't need to finish all the users stories_**, the main objective is to see how organized you are - **when** creating the code, the git commits, if you apply clean code concepts, test suites for your new code, etc.

 We prefer that you finish one or two user stories but fully tested and well organized that all of them but without any test or not having in mind if another developer is going to read your code in the future (or you).